 “Get out of your own head and get out of your own knowledge and try to put yourselves in the position of a person sitting in the audience who knows very little about your topic.
 Be someone who has not done the research, has not done the work, is sitting there naive but interested.
 Think about what you want them to conclude or take away, or how you want them to look at the world differently after your x-minutes on stage.
 And then work backward from there.”

-– Andrew McAfee, author and co-founder of the MIT Initiative on the Digital Economy.
+– Andrew McAfee, author & co-founder of the MIT Initiative on the Digital Economy.